Café Gratitude: Bad labor practices

 In November 2021, long-time workers at the Santa Cruz location (now re-branded as cafegSC) accused the newly hired general manager of hoarding the best shifts for himself and his friends.
-When the workers brought this up to the owner and asked that the manager in question be demoted, they were fired instead.
+When the workers brought this up to the owner and asked that the manager in question be demoted, the workers were fired instead.
 The former employees tried to negotiate, and ended up calling for a boycott after fruitless requests to negotiate with the owner.
+This location eventually closed in October 2023.

 History

 Cafe Gratitude started as a small chain of organic plant based restaurants in the San Francisco Bay Area, one in Berkeley and another in Santa Cruz.
 Michael George opened a Kansas City location in 2012.

 Previous locations also included Newport Beach, Beverly Hills, San Francisco, San Rafael, Healdsburg, and inside the Oakland and Cupertino Whole Foods.
 The Northern California locations closed following a lawsuit filed by employees alleging improper tip pooling, wage theft, and labor misclassification.
 A Facebook posting from the Engelharts claimed that their position was "completely legal" but that defending them in court would be too expensive, calling the process "legalized extortion".
-The company was able to settle out of court in early 2012, under an arrangement that allowed two Northern California restaurants to remain operational; the remaining Berkeley location closed in 2015.
+The company was able to settle out of court in early 2012, under an arrangement that allowed two Northern California restaurants to remain operational.
+In 2014, Matthew and Terces Englehart closed Cafe Gratitude, at Harrison and 20th streets, San Francisco.
+The remaining Berkeley location closed in 2015.

+In late 2009, Matthew and Terces Englehart opened Gracias Madre, at 2211 Mission Street, San Francisco, which closed on 28 August 2023.

+As of 2023, three locations remain in Southern California.